-The following performance graph compares our cumulative total returns with the cumulative total returns of the Standards & Poor's Midcap 400 Index, Standard & Poor's Smallcap 600 Index, and a peer group of U.S. industrial manufacturing and service companies in the heating, ventilation, air conditioning and refrigeration businesses from December 31, 2004 through December 31, 2009.
-The graph assumes that \$100 was invested on December 31, 2004, with dividends reinvested.
+The following performance graph compares our cumulative total returns with the cumulative total returns of the Standards & Poor's Midcap 400 Index, a broad index of mid-size U.S. companies of which the Company is a part, and a peer group of U.S. industrial manufacturing and service companies in the heating, ventilation, air conditioning and refrigeration businesses from December 31, 2005 through December 31, 2010.
+The graph assumes that \$100 was invested on December 31, 2005, with dividends reinvested.
 Peer group returns are weighted by market capitalization.
-Our peer group includes AAON, Inc., Ingersoll-Rand plc, Comfort Systems USA, Inc., United Technologies Corporation, Johnson Controls Inc., and Watsco, Inc.
+Our peer group includes AAON, Inc., Ingersoll-Rand plc, Comfort Systems USA, Inc., United Technologies Corporation, Johnson Controls Inc., and